viditagg2005/ViT_LNAblation/README.md

 ## Training

-To reproduce our results on ImageNet-100 with ViT-S , run the following commands: \
+To reproduce our results on ImageNet-100 with ViT-S_16x16_patch , run the following commands:

 <details>
 <summary>